WenQingLee/MileStoneProject_OnlineCookBook/README.md

     * If the user clicks yes, they will be redirected back to the recipe lists page with a flashed message that informs them that the recipe has been deleted.

 ### Features left to implement
-1. To allow the user to upload files
+1. To allow the user to choose not to upload an image or delete uploaded images
 2. User authentication (Register/Login/Logout)
 3. To promote the MAC knife tools that are specific to each recipe type by using referenced documents (e.g. cleavers for meat recipes and paring knives for vegetable recipes)